srwthomas/rails-watch-list/README.md

 - Using Pg database for movie storage
 - Using Simpleform to add/ edit Movie cards
 - Bookmark + list function
+- Using typed.js to have a simple javascript animation (of a phrase typed ovr & over, again)